-The structure of the neural architecture was designed to comply with several criteria:
+The structure of the neural architecture was designed to satisfy several criteria:

-- it must be very efficient to compute (a world with ten creatures requires the processing of some 20,000 neurons and 100,000 synaptic connections every second, in addition to the load imposed by the display and the rest of the system). - it must be capable of supporting the planned brain model, i.e. the neural configuration which controls the first generation of creatures. - it must be capable of expressing many other possible neural models, besides the planned one. - it must not be too brittle-mutation and recombination should have a fair chance of constructing new systems of equal or higher utility than those of the parents.
+- It must be very computationally efficient (a world with ten creatures requires the processing of some 20,000 neurons and 100,000 synaptic connections every second, in addition to the load imposed by the display and the rest of the system). - It must be capable of supporting the initial brain model, i.e. the neural configuration which controls the first generation of creatures. - It must be capable of expressing many other possible neural models, besides the initial one. - It must not be too brittle: mutation and recombination should have a fair chance of constructing new systems of equal or higher utility than those of the parents.